 It was a surprise to be offered a subtitled showing of Trainspotting 2.
 I’ve heard of this in the U.S. or even England but this was here in Scotland.
 I am a huge defender of watching subtitled films, but when I do understand what is being said, then I too resent subtitles.
-I find it almost impossible not to follow the written words at the bottom, even though I don’t need them, so I get distracted, end up comparing them to the speech and half-evaluating them as I go, and so on.
+I find it almost impossible not to follow the writing below, even though I don’t need them, so I get distracted, end up comparing them to the speech as I go, and so on.
 I also dislike how the full effect of a line can be lost as you’ve read it before it is properly delivered by the actor.

-Perhaps most people don’t think much about this, but at home my son watches most TV with the subtitles on – something he started doing when he was learning to read.
-I don’t know why he still does it (“…dunno, I just like it”), but it seems to have helped him somehow with language.
+When he was learning to read, my son started watching all TV with the subtitles on, and he often still does, out of habit.
+It seems to have helped him somehow with language.
 It reminds me of a friend who said he learned English and Spanish simultaneously, living in the UK with Spaniards, all watching loads of TV, subtitles on.

-Netflix, iPlayer, AmazonPrime etc. can all be our allies here – you can choose films and series by language or location.
+Netflix, iPlayer, Channel 4 etc. can all be our allies here – there are plenty films and series semi-searchable by language or location.
 I have admittedly watched a fair number of slow or disappointing films using this method, (Danish The Rain, please give me those hours of my life back!)
 However, I’ve also seen some excellent films and series, and am happy to admit that the process of tuning back in to spoken Danish was measured in part from Series 1 of The Killing – hanging on the subtitles like an amateur – to not needing them at all for the Danes in Series 3 of The Bridge; and owes a lot to how much I loved all three series, twice over, of Borgen in the meantime.
-(Not familiar with all the BBC4 Scandi dramas – never heard of Borgen?
+(Not familiar with all the BBC4 Nordic dramas – never heard of Borgen?
 Well, I’m just not sure if I want to talk to you anymore.)

 Of course, I didn’t recover a brilliant Danish ear by TV alone, but it was a help.
 Radio is another source: DR 6 Beat has been my preferred station for some time – it’s like a Danish 6 Music.
 Tune In radio app is a great tool which allows you to search by language or location.